AmericanPhilosophicalSociety/aspace-wb-scripts/README.md

 # Installation

-to be written.
+(to be written!
 In short:
 - clone from Github
 - create Python virtual environment using Python3.7 or higher (which version exactly? we need dictionaries to maintain order, hence 3.7. this was written using Python3.11)
 - install requirements.txt into this venv
-- create empty directories 'files_to_upload' and 'metadata'
+- create empty directories 'files_to_upload' and 'metadata')

 # Usage